-Using Lowe's descriptors and catalog numbers, in the Middle SPRV the Forest Formation is represented by the Petran Montane Conifer Forest (122.3) in the mountain ranges' highest portions.
-The Woodland Formation is represented by the Madrean Evergreen Woodland (123.3) flanking those peaks.
+Using Lowe's descriptors and catalog numbers, in the Aravaipa watershed and Lower SPRV the Forest Formation is represented by the Petran Subalpine Conifer Forest (121.3) and Petran Montane Conifer Forest (122.3) in the mountain ranges' highest portions.
+The Woodland Formation is represented by the Madrean Evergreen Woodland (123.3) flanking those peaks, and the Great Basin Conifer Woodland (122.4).
 The Scrub Formation is represented by the Interior Chaparral (133.3) in a lower transition zone.
 The Grassland Formation is represented by the Semidesert Grassland (143.1) in the upland slopes.
-The Desertscrub Formation is represented by the Chihuahuan Desertscrub in the southern valley basin (153.2).
-The Desertscrub Formation is also represented by the Arizona Upland Subdivision of the Sonoran Desertscrub (154.12) in the northern valley basin.
+The Desertscrub Formation is represented by the Arizona Upland Subdivision of the Sonoran Desertscrub (154.12) in the northern SPRV valley basin and lower Aravaipa watershed.

-Those biotic formations or biomes "are not provinces per se, which are biotic, faunistic, or floristic in structure, function or other aspects."75 Nonetheless, they do either roughly correlate to or fit within the four great terrestrial ecoregions that merge in the Middle San Pedro River Valley, one of the few areas in North America where such convergence occurs and in large part explanatory of the great biodiversity resident here.
+Those biotic formations or biomes "are not provinces per se, which are biotic, faunistic, or floristic in structure, function or other aspects."
+Nonetheless, they do either roughly correlate to or fit within the four great terrestrial ecoregions that merge in the Aravaipa watershed and Lower SPRV, one of the few areas in North America where such convergence occurs and in large part explanatory of the great biodiversity resident here.